Maui Surf Forecast for April 02, 2025 | Maui Now

 Swell Summary

-A series of small overlapping north and northwest swells will keep some surf in place along exposed north and east facing shores through late Wednesday.
-A moderate, medium period, northwest (310-330) swell should arrive on Friday and could produce advisory level surf.
-A large, long period, north to north- north west (340-360) swell is forecast to arrive this weekend and would likely produce warning level surf along north shores and advisory levels along west and east facing shores.
+A small, medium period, west- northwest swell will maintain small surf along north and west facing shores today and Thursday.
+A moderate north- northwest (330-350) swell is expected to arrive on Friday and could produce advisory level surf.
+A large to extra large, long period, north to north- north west (340-360) swell is forecast to build this weekend and would likely produce warning level surf along north facing shores with advisory level surf across west and east facing shores.
+This swell could generate harbor surges along north facing bays and inlets.

-Surf along south facing shores will gradually lower over the next day or two with mainly background energy by the second half of the week.
+Surf along south facing shores will remain low through this weekend with mainly background energy dominating.

 NORTH SHORE